Skip to content

 }

-• Remove all features (data members/methods) which are not used anymore from the ResetDevice class.
+• Remove any unused features (data members or methods) from the ResetDevice class.

-• In the implementation of the new constructor of the ResetDevice class, modify the call to the rise() method of the InterruptIn pin instance.
+• In the implementation of the new constructor of the ResetDevice class, modify the call to the fall() method of the InterruptIn pin instance.
 The callback passed as parameter must be used here.

-• For constructing an instance of ResetDevice, one must then pass as parameter an instance of callback as shown below.
+• To construct an instance of ResetDevice, one must pass an instance of a callback as a parameter, as shown below.
 In our code, this is done in the initializer list of the BikeSystem class constructor.
 Here we construct the ResetDevice instance with the BikeSystem::onReset() callback method.
-For this purpose, the onReset() method must be added to the BikeSystem class.
+To accomplish this, the onReset() method must be added to the BikeSystem class.

 static_scheduling_with_event/bike_system.cpp